SeanOxford/Fay/README.md

 * Intro/Login UI logic - 1.5 hours

-# Notes
+# Todo

 * Totally scuffed the transition from login to the appointments screen last minute, that'd be the first thing I'd polish up with more time
-* Would have also liked to add persistence with Room for offline usage
+* Offline persistence with Room
+* Syncing build.gradle android, kotlin, and java versions with project-wide consts